LambdaTest/documentation/docs/selenium-geolocation-capabilities.md

 title: Selenium Testing from different Geolocations
 hide_title: false
 sidebar_label: Geolocation
-description: Selenium Geolocation capabilities documentation provides you the insigts about the countries and region with their timezone LambdaTest supports so that you can test your application in that particular timezone.
+description: Selenium Geolocation capabilities documentation provides you the insights about the countries and region with their timezone LambdaTest supports so that you can test your application in that particular timezone.
 keywords:
   - lambdatest automation
   - selenium automation grid